-- A. Verify that conditions conform to requirements of contract documents. - B. Verify that related work to be performed within indicated spaces before installation of insulation has been completed. - B. Verify that substrates are in satisfactory condition to receive insulation. - C. Do not proceed until unsatisfactory conditions have been corrected.
-Commencement of installation indicates acceptance of conditions. - 3.2 PREPARATION - A. Clean substrates of any substances, which might damage materials to be installed.
+- A. Verify that conditions conform to requirements of contract documents. - B. Verify that related work to be performed within indicated spaces before installation of insulation has been completed. - C. Verify that substrates are in satisfactory condition to receive insulation.

+D. Do not proceed until unsatisfactory conditions have been corrected.
+Commencement of installation indicates acceptance of conditions.

-B. Remove harmful projections capable of puncturing vapor retarder.
+- A. Clean substrates of any substances, which might damage materials to be installed. - B. Remove harmful projections capable of puncturing vapor retarder.

 - A. Do not install insulation which is damaged, wet, soiled, or which has been covered at any time with ice or snow. - B. Comply with insulation manufacturer's recommendations and installation sequence.
 Provide permanent placement and support of insulation. - C. Install materials in a manner, which will maximize continuity of thermal or sound attenuation envelope, as applicable.
-Use a single layer of insulation wherever possible to achieve indicated requirements, unless otherwise indicated. - D. Insulation Blankets/Batts: (At all Interior Partitions) - 1.
-Unfaced Sound Attenuation Insulation, Stud Partitions: Friction-fit blanket insulation between partition framing members.
+Use a single layer of insulation wherever possible to achieve indicated requirements, unless otherwise indicated. - D. Insulation Blankets/Batts: (At all Interior Toilet and Office Partitions) - Unfaced Sound Attenuation Insulation, Stud Partitions: Friction-fit blanket insulation between partition framing members.
 Stuff pieces of insulation into cracks between framing and into miscellaneous voids and cavity spaces (e.g., perimeter of wall openings).
-Provide unfaced blankets/batts on ceiling of Toilets and Interview 146 & 147.
+Provide unfaced blankets/batts on ceiling of toilets and offices.